Introduction

 Architecture

-To build an architecture first let’s define the idea.
-Probably most of us had the situation in our lives when we wanted to visit some famous restaurant, but unfortunately, it was full at that moment of time.
-Sometimes the staff offered to sign up in the waiting list with name/contact information and come back in N hours.
-However, in some cases, it didn’t work for example when we came back the restaurant was still full or it was already too late.
-Our idea is to automate this process and build the waitlist application which would help customers to get into the restaurant during the busy days:
+To build an architecture, first let’s define the idea.
+Probably most of us have had the situation in our lives when we wanted to visit some famous restaurant, but unfortunately, it was full at that moment.
+Sometimes the staff offered to sign up on the waiting list with name/contact information and come back in N hours.
+However, in some cases, it didn’t work - for example when we came back the restaurant was still full or it was already too late.
+Our idea is to automate this process and build a waitlist application which would help customers get into restaurants during busy days:

 Using draw.io we created the next architecture for our application: